yclee126/ManiaBoard/README.md

 +----+----+----+----+
 ```
  - Mode 1 : Bright Mode
+   - *Colorful!*
      - Shows current KPS if not pressed
      - Shows invert of current color if pressed
      - K2 LED as Max KPS indicator
  - Mode 2 : Dark Mode
+   - *Economic lighting.*
      - Shows nothing if not pressed (except for K2)
      - Shows current KPS if pressed
      - K2 LED as Max KPS indicator
  - Mode 3 : Mood Mode
+   - *Just the feeling.*
      - Shows nothing if pressed or not (except for K2)
      - K2 LED as Max KPS indicator, but without the flash effect
- - Mode 4 : Blackout Mode
+ - Mode 4 : Stealth Mode
+   - *Only you and your monitor.*
      - Shows nothing if pressed or not
      - But Max KPS is still being calculated (displayed on the settings menu)

 LED shows current keymap color when it's cycling keymaps, regardless of which LED mode is set.